 And that's when a stroke of genius happened.
 Although I don't suggest slamming your bowl of oats on the counter like a chocolate orange.
 Not like I would know from experience or anything.

 Chocolate and fruit goes together like peanut butter and cabbage.
 Or peanut butter and jelly for you simple folks.
-Now I’m off to get some work done, more giving, and an hour in the insane asylum for a workout.
 See you on Christmas!!

 Is all your Christmas shopping done?